-Side Note: YUMI does not allow for multiple USB Windows 10 Installers on one device.
-Though it does allow users to add several additional Live Linux distributions, antivirus utilities, and other system tools to then be run from the same device.
+Side Note: YUMI not only allows for multiple USB Windows Installers on one device.
+The tool also allows users to add several additional Live Linux distributions, antivirus utilities, and other system tools to then be run from the same device.

 How to Install Windows 10 from USB

-Installing Windows 10 from USB; Before we get started, you will need to go download and launch the latest UEFI version of YUMI Bootable USB Creator
+Installing Windows 10 or 11 from USB; Before we get started, you will need to go download and launch the latest version of YUMI Bootable USB Creator

 - Select your USB Flash Drive from the list of removable devices.

-- Browse to your Windows 10 ISO file and then select it.
+- Browse to your Windows 10 or 11 ISO file and then select it.